Optum/dce/README.md

 <!-- tocstop -->

-## What is Redbox?
+## What is Dcs?

 _TODO_

-## Implementing Redbox
+## Implementing Dcs

-This repo provides a set of components which implementors (you) can use to deploy your own Redbox instance.
+This repo provides a set of components which implementors (you) can use to deploy your own Dcs instance.
 These components come in the form of:

-- Terraform modules to deploy Redbox infrastructure to AWS
+- Terraform modules to deploy Dcs infrastructure to AWS
 - Packaged go modules and other assets, to deploy to Lambda, CodeBuild, etc. to your AWS master account

-With these resources deployed, you will have access to a set of _integration points_, for working with your Redbox instance:
+With these resources deployed, you will have access to a set of _integration points_, for working with your Dcs instance:

-- APIs for managing Redbox resources (accounts, leases, etc.)
+- APIs for managing Dcs resources (accounts, leases, etc.)
-- SNS topics, allowing you hook in to Redbox events, and implement your own custom business logic
+- SNS topics, allowing you hook in to Dcs events, and implement your own custom business logic

-### Deploying Redbox
+### Deploying Dcs

 _TODO_

-### Using the Redbox API
+### Using the Dcs API

 _TODO_

-### Integrating with Redbox
+### Integrating with Dcs

-Redbox provides a number of SNS topics, which allow you to hook into Redbox events, and implement your own custom business logic.
-Out of the box, Redbox is unopinionated about how you manage the details of your Redbox accounts.
+Dcs provides a number of SNS topics, which allow you to hook into Dcs events, and implement your own custom business logic.
+Out of the box, Dcs is unopinionated about how you manage the details of your Dcs accounts.
 Some questions which are left to you to answer are:

 - How do you grant and remove access to AWS Accounts?
 - What do you do when an account reaches a budget threshold?

-To answers to these questions, you can subscribe to SNS topics provided by Redbox.
+To answers to these questions, you can subscribe to SNS topics provided by Dcs.
 For example, you could subscribe to the _Lease Added_ topic, create an IAM User, and email an invite to the lease principal to login.
 On _Lease Removed_, you might delete that IAM User, and notify the lease principal that they no longer have access.

 See the [SNS Topic Reference](#sns-topic-reference) for details on available SNS topics.

 ### Integrating with Identity Providers

-When a new AWS account is added to the pool, [a role is created to allow principal users to login to the account](#adding-aws-accounts-to-the-redbox-account-pool), designated by the `adminRoleArn` field on the account object.
+When a new AWS account is added to the pool, [a role is created to allow principal users to login to the account](#adding-aws-accounts-to-the-dcs-account-pool), designated by the `adminRoleArn` field on the account object.
 By default, this role has an Assume Role Policy allowing IAM principals from the same account to assume it.

 To integrate with alternative identity providers, you may [modify the Assume Role Policy on the IAM role.](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-idp.html).
 You may listen to events on the [account-created SNS topic](#account-created), which include the `principalRoleArn` in the message body.

-#### Example: Vanilla Redbox Integration
+#### Example: Vanilla Dcs Integration

-_TODO: what's the simplest / least opinionated approach to integrating with Redbox_
+_TODO: what's the simplest / least opinionated approach to integrating with Dcs_

 ### Configuring aws-nuke

-In order to reset AWS accounts, Redbox uses the [open source `aws-nuke` tool](https://github.com/rebuy-de/aws-nuke).
+In order to reset AWS accounts, Dcs uses the [open source `aws-nuke` tool](https://github.com/rebuy-de/aws-nuke).
 This tool tries its darndest to delete every single resource in your account, and will make several attempts to ensure everything is wiped clean.

 To prevent `aws-nuke` from deleting certain resources, you may provide a YAML configuration with a list of resource _filters_. (see [`aws-nuke` docs for the YAML filter configuration syntax](https://github.com/rebuy-de/aws-nuke#filtering-resources)).
-By default, Redbox filters out resources which are critical to running Redbox -- for example, the IAM roles for your account's `adminRoleArn` / `principalRoleArn`.
+By default, Dcs filters out resources which are critical to running Dcs -- for example, the IAM roles for your account's `adminRoleArn` / `principalRoleArn`.

-As a Redbox implementor, you may have additional resources you wish protect from `aws-nuke`.
+As a Dcs implementor, you may have additional resources you wish protect from `aws-nuke`.
 If this is the case, you may specify your own custom `aws-nuke` YAML configuration:

 - Copy the contents of [`default-nuke-config-template.yml`](./cmd/codebuild/reset/default-nuke-config-template.yml) into your own file, and modify as needed.
   - See [`aws-nuke` docs for the YAML `filters` configuration syntax](https://github.com/rebuy-de/aws-nuke#filtering-resources)